Rice krispie treats on a dark plate

 TIPS & TRICKS

 A little trick from me to you is lining the baking dish with parchment paper.
 If you clip them, the paper will stay put as you shovel in the mixture.
 If you don’t have clips it’s not the end of the world.
-It just might be a little bit more tricky.
+It will just be difficult to get them out.
+That said, even though the ingredient list is short and the concept is simple, there are some strategic moves that need to happen for you to have the best results.

 First, you want to use a big pot so that you have plenty of room to stir and mix the kripsies.
 Second, you’ll want to use a wooden spoon as I find it works best to mix everything.
 Third, you’ll need to keep an eye on the melted butter/marshmallow mixture.
 We’re going to stay at medium-low heat the whole time.
 There comes a moment where all of a sudden the marshmallows melt and become one glob.
 That is the time to make a move and dump the cereal in.
 Lastly, when you combine the cereal with the melted mixture- you need to focus and get a grip.
 Mix hard and thoroughly and don’t hold back.